PhillypHenning/Witchlight/Sessions/Arc-2/Session-8.md

                     - Lorna will bite Karag and further curse him

 # Notes
+- Baraka and Nuff
     - Buff escaled from the pits
     - Baraka died from 3 crossbow shots, 2 to the legs, 1 to the neck

+- Yanaba

+- Di and Karag

+- Sevro